fly2plan/baf-minikube/README.md

       - Add the vault token and ip address to the vault section in network.yaml file [./build/network.yaml].
       - Replace the placeholders in the file with appropriate values

+  - ### Editing the Deployment.yaml file

+      - Since we are deploying the chaincodes externally, the details of the external chaincode docker image should be mentioned in the deployment.yaml file
+        [./platforms/hyperledger-fabric/charts/external_chaincode/templates/deployment.yaml]
+      - The same information should also be given in the nested_cc_deploy.yaml file [./platforms/hyperledger-fabric/configuration/roles/create/external-chaincode/tasks/nested_cc_deploy.yaml]

   - ### Starting up minikube

       - Once you added the vault token and ip to the deploykube.sh script, you can save it and run the script in order to start minikube locally